Tony Eggleton

-Anthony "Tony" Eggleton, AO, CVO (born 30 April 1932), is a former Federal Director of the Liberal Party of Australia.
+Tony Eggleton, AO, CVO (30 April 1932 − 20 May 2023) was an Australian political consultant who was the Federal Director of the Liberal Party of Australia.
 He first came to public prominence as the press secretary to the Prime Minister of Australia, Harold Holt, at the time of the latter's disappearance and presumed drowning in December 1967.

 Biography

 Eggleton was born in the United Kingdom and educated at King Alfred's College in Wantage, Berkshire.
 He was a cub reporter on his hometown paper in Swindon, Wiltshire, when in 1950 he was invited to undertake work experience with the Bendigo Advertiser in Australia.
 He later joined the Australian Broadcasting Commission and played a role with the introduction of television in Australia in 1956.
 In 1960 he became director of public relations for the Royal Australian Navy.
 In 1963 he was the Foundation President of the National Press Club in Canberra.

 In his position with the Navy, he handled the media and public affairs issues arising from Australia's worst peacetime naval disaster in 1964 (the sinking of HMAS Voyager, with the loss of 82 lives).
 This brought him to the attention of the Prime Minister, Sir Robert Menzies, who hired him as his press secretary in 1965.
 When Menzies retired in January 1966, his successor Harold Holt kept Eggleton on.

 On 17 December 1967, Holt went swimming near the holiday resort of Portsea, south of Melbourne.
 He disappeared in the surf and despite an extensive search, his remains were never found.
 Eggleton became a public figure, frequently appearing on television, as he dealt with the intense domestic and international media interest in the search for Holt and subsequent events.

 Eggleton was retained as press secretary by Holt's successor, John Gorton, and in 1970 he played a leading role in organising the tour of Australia by Queen Elizabeth II.
 In 1971 Eggeleton was appointed Director of Information at the Commonwealth Secretariat in London.
 In 1974 he returned to Australia as an adviser to Billy Snedden, Leader of the Liberal Party, which had been in Opposition since 1972.
 This role ended when Malcolm Fraser defeated Snedden for the Liberal leadership in March 1975.

 Fraser appointed Eggleton as his chief of staff and this led to Eggleton's appointment as Federal Director of the Liberal Party, a post he held for 15 years.
 In this capacity he was the party's Campaign Director at seven federal elections (1975, 1977, 1980, 1983, 1984, 1987 and 1990), under three different leaders (Fraser, Andrew Peacock and John Howard).
 The Liberals won the first three of these elections, but were defeated by the Australian Labor Party in 1983.
 After the Liberals' fourth successive defeat in 1990, Eggleton resigned, although few blamed him for the party's failure at this time.
 Andrew Robb replaced Eggleton as Federal Director.